notlfish/rspec-linter/README.md

 ### Usage
-After completing the [instalation](#instalation) intruction, go to the folder of your terminal and run `rspec-linter`. rspec-linter will run on all your files whose names end with "_test.rb" or "_spec.rb_" in the folder from where it's called or on its "spec" subfolder.
+After completing the [instalation](#instalation) intruction, go to the folder of your terminal and run `rspec-linter`. rspec-linter will run on all your files whose names end with "_test.rb" or "_spec.rb" in the folder from where it's called or on its "spec" subfolder.

 For you to be able to use rspec-linter by running `rspec-linter` you have to complete the last installation